Qualifying care relief

 Disabled people and carers

 Qualifying carers (both foster carers and shared lives carers) are normally treated as being self-employed, as explained earlier, but are able to use a simplified method of working out their taxable profits.
 If total receipts from qualifying care do not exceed the individual’s limit (referred to as the qualifying amount), the receipts will be tax free.
 The carer does still need to register with HMRC as self-employed even if all their receipts are tax-free.
+That also gives them the opportunity to pay voluntary Class 2 National Insurance contributions.

 You can find a basic guide to qualifying care relief (HS236) on GOV.UK.
 Here, we look at the relief in more detail.